tballison/CC-MAIN-2021-31-PDF-UNTRUNCATED/README.md

 # Packaging
-With a few exceptions, each of the 7,933 zip files in the `zipfiles/` subdirectory contains 1,000 PDF files (see the [Errata](#errata) section below).
+With a few exceptions, each of the 7,933 ZIP files in the `zipfiles/` subdirectory tree contains 1,000 PDF files (see the [Errata](#errata) section below).
 We have removed duplicates (based on the SHA-256 hash of each PDF file) -- there are 8.3 million URLs for which we have a PDF file, and there are 7.9 million unique PDF files.
-All files are named using a 7-digit number with a `.pdf` extension (e.g. `0000000.pdf`, `0000001.pdf` through `7932877.pdf`) -- the file number is arbitrary in this corpus.
+All PDF files are named using a sequential 7-digit number with a `.pdf` extension (e.g. `0000000.pdf`, `0000001.pdf` through `7932877.pdf`) -- the file number is arbitrary in this corpus as it is based on the SHA-256 of the PDF.
+Each ZIP is also sequentially numbered and stored in a subdirectory below `zipfiles/` where each subdirectory is limited to 1,000 ZIP files: `zipfiles/0000-0999/`, `zipfiles/1000-1999/`, etc.

-Each zip file is around slightly more than 1 GB.
+Each ZIP file is around slightly more than 1 GB.
 Uncompressed, the entire corpus takes up nearly 8 TB.

 # Supplementary Metadata
 We include tables to link each PDF file back to the original Common Crawl record in the `CC-MAIN-2021-31` dataset and to